 Check the Pool Enclosure Requirements in Your Neighborhood

-An enclosure is vital to protecting you and your family, adding safety measures around the pool with fencing or pool covers.
+A pool enclosure is vital to protecting you and your family, adding safety measures around the pool with fencing or pool covers.

 The US Consumer Product Safety Commission informs residents of safety barrier guidelines to prevent child drownings.
 As barriers are not mandatory, they are a highlight recommended to avoid tragedies.
 The commission also recommends fences to be at least 4 feet high, with 5 feet as a preferable measurement.